michaelliao/gitsite/source/README.md

 # Home

-# Rapidly build modern websites from Markdown documents in Git</p>
+# Rapidly build modern websites from Markdown documents in Git

 ---